Miami University: Student organizations

-For the 2017–18 academic year, Miami had over 600 registered student organizations.
-These clubs and organizations run the gamut from varsity sports clubs to professional fraternities, from political and religious groups to fashion, theatre and LGBTQ+ organizations.
 The university recognizes the Associated Student Government (ASG) that represents student interests to faculty, administrators, and the Ohio Legislature.
 It is the official student government of Miami University.
 It has an executive branch chaired by the student body president with 13 members who work with administrators in all areas of student life as well as academics and a legislative branch made up of 50 senators who voice student concerns, write and vote on legislation on a weekly basis.

+Miami University participates in the American Mock Trial Association and has won two National Championship Tournament titles: in 2001, defeating Rhodes College, and in 2018, defeating Yale University.
+The school was the runner-up to the University of Chicago in 2025 and has made 17 top-ten finishes.
+Miami had the longest-running NCT streak in the American Mock Trial Association, from 2005 to 2023.
+Miami has also sen competitors to Trial by Combat, a one-on-one competition for outstanding AMTA competitors.